spiffe/spiffe/best-current-practices/Selecting_an_SVID_format.md

 * All workloads have TLS capabilities (either natively or via enabling process such as proxies)

 ### 4.2 When to use JWT-SVID
-JWT-SVIDs are the preferred choice for systems where application layer authentication is required (in contrast to authentication in the transport layer).
-This might apply when:
+JWT-SVIDs are the preferred choice for systems where application layer authentication is required (in contrast to authentication in the transport layer) without the need for strong proof-of-possession verification.
+This might apply in scenarios where:

 * Systems do not have native or platform-enabled TLS support across all workloads,
 * Identity metadata needs to be inspected in-flight to perform actions such as routing and proxying,
-* Used in highly heterogeneous environments where third party identity integration (e.g. OIDC) is common
+* Environments are highly heterogeneous, and third party identity integration (e.g. OIDC) or legacy systems are common

 Layer 7 networking is the typical context requiring token-based authentication throughout each of the participating applications.

 ### 4.3 When to use WIT-SVID
-WIT-SVIDs are the preferred choice for systems where application layer authentication is required (as with JWT-SVID), but there is an additional need for stronger security assurances regarding message integrity or provenance.
+WIT-SVIDs are the preferred choice for systems where application layer authentication is required (as with JWT-SVID), but there is an additional need for stronger security assurances regarding message integrity or provenance via proof-of-possession.
 Specifically, this will be in cases where:

 * Workloads need to safeguard against impersonation more strongly than with simple token expiry,
-* Callers must provide per-request proof of identity
+* Callers must provide per-request proof of identity.

-It should be noted that while WIT-SVID is an additive improvement to the token-based authentication semantics of JWT-SVID, support for proof-of-possession verification and handling of WIT-specific claims and concepts (such as the Workload Proof Token) needs to be implemented in both server and client applications.
+It should be noted that while WIT-SVID is an additive improvement to the token-based authentication semantics of JWT-SVID, support for proof-of-possession verification and handling of WIT-specific claims and concepts (such as the Workload Proof Token) need to be implemented in both server and client applications for use of the format.

 ### 4.4 Heuristics